peterkhe1999/CheatSheet/OSEP/README.md

 $method.Invoke(0, $null)
 ```

+**IronPython**,  lets a penetration tester combine the power of Python and .NET. **Trinity** is a framework for implementing this post-exploitation.

+Java-based Java Applets and **Java** JAR files can be used to gain client-side code execution.
+Java also contains a built-in JavaScript scripting engine called **Nashhorn**.

 # Process Injection and Migration

 ## Process Injection in C#

-Process injection with VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread is considered a standard technique, ...
+Process injection with VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread

 ### VirtualAllocEx and WriteProcessMemory